 The idea that the Internet should be operated like a public “road” — carrying all traffic, with no discrimination against any traveler, no matter what size, shape or type — seems to many a bedrock principle.
 But should the Internet be regulated like other public utilities — like water or electricity?
-Under current FCC policy, broadband providers such as Verizon and Comcast must treat all content equally, including news sites, Facebook and Twitter, cloud-based business activities, role-playing games, Netflix videos, peer-to-peer music file sharing, photos on Flickr — even gambling activity and pornography.
+Under the prior FCC policy, Internet service providers such as Verizon and Comcast (ISPs)had to treat all content equally, including news sites, Facebook and Twitter, cloud-based business activities, role-playing games, Netflix videos, peer-to-peer music file sharing, photos on Flickr — even gambling activity and pornography.
 Citizens can run all manner of applications and devices, and no content provider is given preferential treatment or a faster “lane” than anyone else.
 No content can be blocked by Internet service providers or charged differential rates.

 That all data should zip through the “pipes” of the Internet on an equal basis appears to be a natural feature of the system.
-But this principle of “network neutrality” — a deliberately crafted feature that is enshrined in the FCC’s 2010 “Open Internet Order” — is facing major challenges.
+But this principle of “network neutrality” — a deliberately crafted feature that is enshrined in the FCC’s 2010 “Open Internet Order” — has faced major challenges.
 A lawsuit before the United States Court of Appeals for the District of Columbia Circuit, argued in September 2013, pitted the Federal Communications Commission (FCC) against Verizon.
 The verdict in the case, delivered January 2014, struck down the FCC’s rules.
-The outcomes of this, and the government’s response, remain unclear.
-However, in April 2014, the FCC indicated that it would allow companies such as Netflix to pay Internet service providers (ISPs) to provide faster “lanes” that would speed traffic.

-Verizon and other ISPs can currently do “reasonable network management” to keep data and content flowing; what they want is to have more control over traffic and be able to create faster Internet lanes.
-The companies assert that net-neutrality requirements are unconstitutional, and their elimination will create more business opportunities.
+Verizon and other ISPs have long been able to do “reasonable network management” to keep data and content flowing; what they want is to have more control over traffic and be able to create faster Internet lanes.
+Some companies assert that net neutrality requirements are unconstitutional, and their elimination will create more business opportunities.
 Supporters of the network neutrality principle disagree.